Properties of relaxed trajectories of non-linear fractional impulsive control systems: Concluding remarks

 \section{Concluding remarks}

-This research article analyzes the requirements of the impulsive fractional system of Hilfer fractional order with nonconvex control constraints and convert to a revised convexified control system referred to as `Relaxed system'.
-The important requirements such as embedding of both the system, approximation of trajectories and coinciding of the extremals are discussed in detail for the given system, thus emphasizing the relaxation theory.
+This research article analyzes the requirements of the impulsive fractional system of Hilfer fractional order with nonconvex control constraints.
+It converts it to a revised convexified control system called the `Relaxed system.'
+The crucial requirements such as the embedding of both the system, approximation of trajectories, and coinciding of the extremals are discussed in detail for the given system, thus emphasizing the relaxation theory.